All that glitters is not gold.”

 I’m not saying don’t go.
 Mykonos is lovely to see but it’s useful to keep these things in mind for your visit so you won’t find it as disappointing as I did.
 Don’t set those expectations too high.
 And please, forget trying to dine in a narrow alleyway during summer and go watch the sunset atop a white-washed hillside instead!

 Hate crowds (like me) but love Europe?
 You might find it handy to know you can buy tickets in advance to many attractions to skip the queues!
-My Survival Guide to Europe’s Top Attractions can be found here.
+Find out which ones in My Survival Guide to Europe’s Top Attractions.

 The famous windmills date back to the 16th century!